 Xavier joined Watsi on May 18th, 2015.
 Six years ago, Xavier joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Xavier's most recent donation traveled 7,400 miles to support Sitha, a 40-year-old car mechanic from Cambodia, to fund shoulder surgery so he can use his left arm.
+Xavier's most recent donation traveled 7,200 miles to support Ray, a 2-year-old refugee from Thailand, to fund a hernia repair surgery so he can grow up pain free.

 Xavier has funded healthcare for 82 patients in 13 countries.